 Key Takeaways

-When listing goods and services for sale online or in-store, this will generally be construed as an invitation to treat.
-A formal offer will be made by the customer when they come to the checkout of your physical store or process payment from the online store’s cart.
-Therefore, you should have strong terms and conditions which outline when an offer and acceptance occur.
-Accordingly, this will avoid confusion and mitigate the risk of costly mistakes made when listing prices.
+When you list goods and services for sale online or in-store, you generally make an invitation to treat.
+The customer will make a formal offer when they reach the checkout in your physical store or process payment from the online store’s cart.
+Therefore, it is important to have clear terms and conditions that outline when an offer and acceptance occur.
+This approach will help avoid confusion and reduce the risk of costly mistakes when listing prices.

-If you need help preparing sales terms and conditions for your website, our experienced contract lawyers can assist as part of our LegalVision membership.
+If you need help understanding invitation to treat, our experienced contract lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.

 Frequently Asked Questions